afoat/Projects/Libraries/Foat/Collections/README.md

 * SkipList - A Skip List is an alternative to any of the Binary Search Trees above.
 It's easier to implement but provides nearly the same performance as the other ones.
 * Heap - This heap can be set up as either a min heap or a max heap.
 * SmallIntArray - This array can pack integers smaller than one byte into a byte array such that there is no wasted space.
+* MMF\ConcurrentMMFQueue - Is a queue that is stored on disk so that it can store more objects than can be store in RAM